ppy/osu-wiki/news/2021/2021-05-26-new-featured-artist-a-one.md

 Given how synonymous their music is with the vintage days of osu!, we're proud to officially unveil **22** blood-pumping tracks on [**A-One**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/168)!

 Don't feel too bad if you don't actually recognize **A-One**'s name.
-Throughout osu!, most people refer to their songs by their vocalists' names, like the classic [*Shihori - Magic Girl !!*](https://osu.ppy.sh/beatmapsets/53519) hosted by [Frostmourne](https://osu.ppy.sh/users/199669).
-In case you weren't around at the time, relive the moment [Azer](https://osu.ppy.sh/users/2155578) became a magic girl through the video below, or check out all these other unforgettable maps:
+Throughout osu!, most people refer to their songs by their vocalists' names, like the classic [*Shihori - Magic Girl !!*](https://osu.ppy.sh/beatmapsets/53519) hosted by ::Frostmourne::{ user-id=199669 }.
+In case you weren't around at the time, relive the moment ::Azer::{ user-id=2155578 } became a magic girl through the video below, or check out all these other unforgettable maps:

 <div align="center">
     <video width="95%" controls>